- Gourmet Kitchen Marketplace

 The buildings feature a unique silhouette that truly resembles a European market town.
 Among their features are a beautiful clock tower, outdoor and indoor plant area, outdoor courtyard plaza with a stage for performances and a flagship Au Bon Pain restaurant.

-On April 5th, 2012 the New Pottery opened to a huge crowd during their Grand Opening ceremony that once again welcomed back Governor McDonnell as well as the First Lady of Virginia Maureen McDonnell.
-Guests also included Lieutenant Governor and Mrs. Bill Bolling, South Korean Consul General Soon Goon Yoon as well as many other local dignitaries.
+On April 5th, 2012 the Pottery opened to a huge crowd during their Grand Opening ceremony.
+Guests included Lieutenant Governor and Mrs. Bill Bolling, South Korean Consul General Soon Goon Yoon as well as many other local dignitaries.

 The event included the unveiling of a statue of the Pottery’s founder Jimmy Maloney on what would have been his 100th birthday.
 A ceremonial ribbon cutting was held to officially open the new buildings to the public.